MicrosoftDocs/supply-chain-center/articles/use/uninstall-an-isv-module.md

 To uninstall an ISV module, complete the following procedure.

-1. From the **Module library** , locate the ISV module you want to uninstall.
+1. In the **Module library** , locate the ISV module you want to uninstall.
 2. Select the downward arrow next to the **Open** button, and then select **Uninstall**.

 ![A screenshot of the Module library with the Open button dropdown expanded.](media/uninstall-isv-module.png)